Ademic2022/alx-system_engineering-devops/0x0F-load_balancer/README.md

     * Enables management via the init script.
     * Requests are distributed using a round-robin algorithm.

-* **2. Added a custom HTTP header with Puppet
+* **2. Added a custom HTTP header with Puppet**
   I’d like you to automate the task of creating a custom HTTP header response, but with Puppet.
-  * [2-puppet_custom_http_response_header.pp](./2-puppet_custom_http_response_header.pp): 2-puppet_custom_http_response_header.pp with puppet that configures a brand new Ubuntu machine to the requirements asked in this task
+  * [2-puppet_custom_http_response_header.pp](./2-puppet_custom_http_response_header.pp): 2-puppet_custom_http_response_header.pp with puppet that configures a brand new Ubuntu machine to the requirements asked in this task.
-  * Named the custom HTTP header 'X-Served-By'
+   * Named the custom HTTP header 'X-Served-By'.
-  * The value of the custom HTTP header is the hostname of the server Nginx is running on
+   * The value of the custom HTTP header is the hostname of the server Nginx is running on.